lamdongnd/Entity.Extraction/README.md

 =================
 This work is loosely based on SharpNLP.

-Here's a quick code example of training and consuming a model:
+Here's a quick code example of training and consuming a model that could be used for parsing a recipe:

 	var tokenizer = new Tokenizer();
 	var annotator = Annotator.Default();